cookery-portal/cookery-hub/README.md

-# Open-Source-Project
+## Cookery portal application (store for all reciepes)
-Application in React
+Application is built in python flask and react